cabforum/cabforum.org/content/posts/2020/2020-02-12-ballot-forum-11-creation-of-s-mime-certificates-working-group.md

 ## Vote Results

-{.wp-block-heading}

 The voting period for Ballot FORUM-11 has ended and **the Ballot has Failed.** Here are the results:

-### Voting by Certificate Issuers – 4 votes total including abstentions {.wp-block-heading}
+### Voting by Certificate Issuers – 4 votes total including abstentions

 **Three CAs voted in favor:** DigiCert, Actalis, OISTE

 **One CA Abstained:** Trustcor

-### Voting by Certificate Consumers – 4 votes total including abstentions {.wp-block-heading}
+### Voting by Certificate Consumers – 4 votes total including abstentions

 **Three Browsers voted against:** Apple, Google, Microsoft